by John Clayson

 In 1959 he was appointed President of Grantham Rotary Club.

-King's Cross relief stationmaster in charge at Grantham from 25th October 1963 until later in 1963.
+King's Cross relief stationmaster in charge at Grantham from 25th October 1963 until later in 1963, and also in April 1965.

 Alick Leonard Arnold